hoeken/PsychicHttp/README.md

 Yes, PsychicHttp supports SSL out of the box, but there are a few caveats:

-* Due to memory limitations, it can only handle 2 connections at a time.
-Each SSL connection takes about 45k ram, and a blank PsychicHttp sketch has about 150k ram free.
+* SSL connections are memory-intensive — each TLS session consumes roughly 40–100KB of internal RAM plus two 16KB record buffers.
+On a board without PSRAM, a blank PsychicHttp sketch has around 150KB free, which limits you to 1–2 simultaneous SSL connections.  **A board with PSRAM is strongly recommended** for any production HTTPS use.
+See the [Enabling PSRAM for SSL](#enabling-psram-for-ssl) section above for the required `sdkconfig.defaults` and `platformio.ini` settings to route mbedTLS allocations to PSRAM.
 * Speed and latency are still pretty good (see graph above) but the SSH handshake seems to take 1500ms.
 With websockets or browser its not an issue since the connection is kept alive, but if you are loading requests in another way it will be a bit slow
 * Unless you want to expose your ESP to the internet, you are limited to self signed keys and the annoying browser security warnings that come with them.